Anon-Planet/thgtoa/guide.md

 -   Is this against their ToS?
 No <https://twitter.com/en/tos>

 -   Will they require a phone number?
-They might not at sign-up, but they will just after sign-up or later.
+Extremely likely, possibly now a requirement in all cases.

 -   Can you create accounts through Tor?
 Yes, but expect some captchas and your phone number will be required after a while.